How customer service creates great experiences

 Engaging with your customer

 Having an issue is one thing, being heard is another.
 I have noticed that many big companies still neglect their customers unless they are being put in the limelight.
 In Holland, we have seen how incredibly powerful this YouTube show has become.
 But it hasn’t always been this way.
 You are not becoming a popular brand by waiting to help someone until a film crew comes to your doorstep.
-Listening and talking with your customer is the best way to deal with a possible issue and giving them a great customer service experience.
+Listening to and talking with your customer is the best way to deal with a possible issue and giving them a great customer service experience.

 Being active on multiple platforms such as social media, by phone or their own chat will give users enough options to get in touch.
 This gives organizations great data on how they deploy their service, but seeing they only respond when there is an issue, actually means they are using their social media in a defensive way.
 Creating real human interactions is what increases your brand value and a better experience.